AntonVanAssche/Gnoti/README.md

 But it wasn't compatible with Gnome 40 at the time.
 So I decided to take a look at [the repo](https://github.com/brunodrugowick/notification-position-gnome-extension) and create my own extension.

 ## Feedback
-This extension isn't perfect therefore suggestions/improvements are always [welcome](https://github.com/TuX-sudo/gnoti/issues)!
+This project isn't perfect, therefor suggestions/improvements are always [welcome](https://github.com/TuX-sudo/gnoti/issues)!